Vimalakanthan/Student-form2/README.md

 - ✅ Form validation
 - 💾 Data displayed in a table format
 - 🧹 Reset/Clear functionality
-- 📱 Fully responsive with Tailwind CSS (optional version)
+- 📱 Fully responsive with CSS
 - ✨ Simple and clean UI

 ## 🔧 Technologies Used